openshift/ansible-service-broker/docs/proposals/extracted_credentials_saved_as_secrets.md

 ### Work Items
-- [ ] Add kubernetes client methods to interact with extracted credentials to the [namespace](https://github.com/openshift/ansible-service-broker/blob/master/docs/config.md#openshift-configuration).
+- [ ] Add kubernetes client methods to interact with extracted credentials in the [namespace](https://github.com/openshift/ansible-service-broker/blob/master/docs/config.md#openshift-configuration).
 - [ ] Add runtime methods for interacting with extracted credentials.
 These methods should be overridable.
 - [ ] Remove all dao implementation and interface methods regarding extracted credentials.
 - [ ] Remove all instances of interacting with dao extracted credentials in the `broker` package.
 Add back call to APB package to get extracted credentials when needed.